openmpf/openmpf.github.io/docs/docs/Install-Guide.md

 # Docker

-Please read the disclaimer below and follow the instructions in the openmpf-docker [README](https://github.com/openmpf/openmpf-docker/blob/master/README.md) to setup Docker and build and deploy OpenMPF Docker images.
+OpenMPF is installed using the Docker container platform.
+Please read the disclaimer below and follow the instructions in the openmpf-docker [README](https://github.com/openmpf/openmpf-docker/blob/develop/README.md#getting-started) to setup Docker and build and deploy OpenMPF Docker images.

+Additionally, if you would like to install OpenMPF across multiple physical or virtual machines, then refer to the openmpf-docker [Swarm Deployment Guide](https://github.com/openmpf/openmpf-docker/blob/develop/SWARM.md#do-i-need-swarm-deployment).

 # Disclaimer